luuisotorres/mcp-ai-agent/README.md

 ### Agent Using Tools

-The agent can understand requests for directions, place details, elevation, and more, using the tools from the Google Maps MCP Server.
+The agent can understand requests for directions, place details, elevation, and more, using the <b>tools</b> from the <b>Google Maps MCP Server</b>.

 **Example: Getting Directions**
 The agent responds to "How do I drive from São Paulo to Campinas?" with turn-by-turn directions.